The story of Best Friends is one to be shared with anyone who might be inspired by the power of a belief

 Looking back now, it was a watershed moment for animal welfare.
 Yet to the founders of Best Friends Animal Society, it wasn’t about carving a place or moment in history, it was simply about doing the right thing for creatures who could not speak or act on their own behalf.
 The founders sought a meaningful spiritual life and they held to an understanding that the spiritual is expressed through kindness to those most in need — the animals and the earth.

-Today, the number of animals being killed in our nation’s shelters is down to about 1.5 million annually.
+Today, the number of animals being killed in our nation’s shelters is down to about 800,000 per year.
 It’s still a problem.
 Yet the work inspired by the founders of Best Friends has yielded a movement to Save Them All, creating a significant cultural shift in how animals are treated.
 That movement, rooted in the simple notions of right versus wrong, kindness over killing, individual value over faceless numbers, has taken hold in all corners of the country, from Los Angeles to Salt Lake City to Brown County, Indiana.
-Today, over 1,500 communities around the country are considered “no kill.”
+Today, nearly 4,000 communities around the country are considered “no kill.”

 The story of the founding of Best Friends and of its creators can be compared to other pivotal social movements: John Muir and the Sierra Club; Jane Goodall and the Jane Goodall Institute’s preservation of species.
 It is also a story comparable to the beginnings of other iconic brands like Apple and Nike.
 Steve Jobs, seeking to get a computer into the hands of everyday people, started Apple in his garage; Bill Bowerman, a University of Oregon track and field coach who wanted to improve the performance of his athletes, joined with avid runner Phil Knight, who had an MBA, to create Nike.
 The story of Best Friends is one to be shared with anyone who might be inspired by the power of a belief, and how that belief can change attitudes, transform lives and create a better world.